kylebistrain/deep-learning-option-pricing/README.md

 Date: August 29th, 2025

 This repository contains the full implementation of a master's thesis project titled **"Deep Learning Framework for Option Pricing: A Walkforward Study of SPY Options"**.
-The goal is to evaluate whether a constrained multilayer perceptron (MLP) model can outperform classical Black-Scholes pricing, using end-of-day data.
+The goal is to evaluate whether a multilayer perceptron (MLP) model can outperform classical Black-Scholes pricing, using end-of-day data.

 ## 🔍 Project Overview